-Born in 1937 in a housing project in Philadelphia to parents who were far from financially well-off, the young William Henry Cosby Jr shone shoes and worked at a local supermarket to help his family make ends meet.
+Born in 1937 in a social housing complex in Philadelphia, the young William Henry Cosby Jr shone shoes and worked at a local supermarket to help his family make ends meet.

 His early life was touched by tragedy when one of his four brothers died and he, the oldest, became a father figure.

-Accounts of his school years portray a joker and a storyteller who loved to entertain his classmates.
-After school he joined the US Navy, then went to university and had a part-time job as a bartender.
+Accounts of his school years portray a joker and a storyteller who loved to entertain classmates.
+After school he joined the US Navy, then went to university and worked part-time as a bartender.

-It was here that he found his way in to comedy, filling in for a club comedian and laying the path for his future fame.
+Filling in for a club comedian, he laid the path for his future fame.

 On one of those, 1968's To Russell, My Brother, Whom I Slept With, he established the themes that would define his work - the father as a loving disciplinarian; siblings who could plot together one minute, then scream blue murder the next; and a confidence in the bonds of family.